Seeking help

 • Non-judgmental, non-stigmatising, and non-discriminatory

 • Every person has the right to access treatment at the same level without experiencing stigma, discrimination, and judgement.
-This means you and your family, friends, and loved ones, should be treated with respect and dignity.1
+This means you and your family, friends, people you care about , should be treated with respect and dignity.1

 These principles are based on human rights, the right to health care and equal treatment.